 - Apply your learning from the experiences you identified.

 - Restart the process over.

-It is not about how much time you spend at each in step in the process but making sure you go through each step.
+It is not about how much time you spend in each step of the process but instead about making sure you go through each step.
 The process is not a one-time experience.
 Like continuous improvement, it is for the rest of your career.